Pillsbury Crescent Rolls

-Nowadays, I have Pillsbury Crescent Rolls mostly around the holiday season.
+Nowadays, I have Pillsbury Crescent Rolls, mostly around the holiday season.
 They are a special treat.
 One that takes me back to my youth.
-I can feel the cold New Jersey air dissipate as the oven in out kitchen began to heat up and I can hear my Mother calling me from some video game to help out.
+I can feel the cold New Jersey air dissipate as the oven in our kitchen began to heat up, and I can hear my mother calling me from some video game to help out.
 This was probably something I complained about then.
-Now I would trade just about anything for another shot at some holiday meal related chores in that kitchen.
+Now, I would trade just about anything for another shot at some holiday meal-related chores in that kitchen.

 Watch this commercial for Pillsbury Crescent Rolls